Two air disasters

-Two air disasters was bad enough for the Malaysian's airline industry, but a third has sent shivers down the spine for some.
+was bad enough for the Malaysian's airline industry, but a third has sent

-MAS lost MH370 on March 8 when it disappeared enroute Kuala Lumpur to Beijing, while MH17 which was on its way from Amsterdam to Kuala Lumpur was shot down over Ukraine on July 17.
-A total of 537 lives were lost in both the incidents.
+Kuala Lumpur was shot down over Ukraine on July 17.
+A total of 537 lives were

 After the two incidents, MAS has since been taken private and will be restructured.
 The idea is to reset its business model and cost structures in order to be truly sustainable.
 There has been several past restructurings but failed to ensure sustainable profitably.
 That is why the government wants the job re-done.